Sarah Graley

-Sarah Graley (born 3 October 1991) is a British cartoonist, best known for the ongoing webcomic, Our Super Adventure, and for their work on comic series such as Kim Reaper, Glitch, Minecraft and Donut The Destroyer.
+Sarah Graley (born 3 October 1991) is a British cartoonist, best known for the ongoing webcomic, Our Super Adventure, and for her work on comic series such as Kim Reaper, Glitch, Minecraft and Donut The Destroyer.

 Career

 Graley graduated from the University of Wolverhampton with a BA (Hons) in Visual Communication (Illustration).
-During their studies, Graley started the webcomic series Our Super Adventure and self-published three small printed collections of comic strips between 2013 and 2015.
+During her studies, Graley started the webcomic series Our Super Adventure and self-published three small printed collections of comic strips between 2013 and 2015.

 In 2015, Graley ran a Kickstarter project for a hardcover collection of 200 Our Super Adventure comics.
 It raised 450% of its goal.
-They have since gone on to publish four main volumes of Our Super Adventure comics, and three shorter travel comic collections.
+She has since gone on to publish four main volumes of Our Super Adventure comics, and three shorter travel comic collections.

-Their first published comic work was the Oni Press miniseries Rick and Morty: Lil' Poopy Superstar (2016), a five-issue spin-off of the main Rick and Morty comic book series, of which Graley was the writer and illustrator.
+Her first published comic work was the Oni Press miniseries Rick and Morty: Lil' Poopy Superstar (2016), a five-issue spin-off of the main Rick and Morty comic book series, of which Graley was the writer and illustrator.

 Graley's original comic series Kim Reaper was released by Oni Press in 2017.

-Their first middle grade graphic novel Glitch was released by Scholastic Graphix in 2019.
+Graley's first middle grade graphic novel Glitch was released by Scholastic Graphix in 2019.

 Graley was the artist on the first official Minecraft graphic novel, Minecraft Vol. 1, which was published by Dark Horse Comics in 2019.
-They were also the artist on two sequels; Minecraft Vol. 2, published in 2020, and Minecraft Vol. 3, published in 2021.
+Graley's was also the artist on two sequels; Minecraft Vol. 2, published in 2020, and Minecraft Vol. 3, published in 2021.
 Minecraft Vol. 1 was Dark Horse Comics' best selling graphic novel in 2020, 2021, 2022, and 2023 according to BookScan.

-Graley's second middle grade novel Donut the Destroyer was co-created with their partner Stef Purenins, and it was released in 2020 by Scholastic Graphix.
+Graley's second middle grade novel Donut the Destroyer was co-created with her husband Stef Purenins, and it was released in 2020 by Scholastic Graphix.

 Graley and Purenins co-created a webcomic called Bite + Subscribe! which was released online through webcomic app Tinyview from 2021 to 2023 and a print edition was self-published in 2022 which was titled Bite + Subscribe Volume 1.

-The duo also wrote a five-issue arc of the IDW comic book series, Marvel Action Spider-Man, which was released in 2021.
+They also wrote a five-issue arc of the IDW comic book series, Marvel Action Spider-Man, which was released in 2021.

 In 2022, Graley and Purenins started a YouTube channel dedicated to simple animated versions of Our Super Adventure comic strips.
 As of June 2024, the channel has over 300,000 subscribers, and total video views of over 126 million.

 Music

-In 2012, Graley and their partner Stef Purenins formed a band which they named Sonic the Comic, after the UK's official Sega comic of the 1990s.
+In 2012, Graley and Purenins formed a band which they named Sonic the Comic, after the UK's official Sega comic of the 1990s.
 The band is still together and their last album, "Stabatha EP", was released in July 2016.
 The band's albums were only ever released physically in an extremely limited quantity but they are still available to listen to digitally.

 The band's four available albums are titled: Pixel (November 1, 2013), Reveries EP (August 5, 2014), Atoms (May 4, 2015), and Stabatha EP (July 4, 2016).
 The band's genre is a mixture of indie-pop and pop-punk.